reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``[]``

    User defined features of the environment.
    These are accessible through the :attr:`~reframe.core.environments.Environment.features` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_environ` and can also be selected through the extended syntax of :attr:`~reframe.core.pipeline.RegressionTest.valid_prog_environs`.
+   The values of this list must be alphanumeric strings starting with a non-digit character and may also contain a ``-``.

    .. versionadded:: 3.11.0